 Employers should not treat part-time workers any less 'favourably' than full-time workers.
 This guide explains the employment rights of part time workers in the United Kingdom.

 WORKING PART TIME: UK employment laws generally protect part-time workers the same as full-time workers.
 The rights of part time workers means they should get the same treatment for:

 The definition of a part time worker is someone working fewer hours than a full-time worker.
 As a rule, someone working full time would work at least 35 hours a week.
 But, full and part-time workers do not have any specific number of working hours.

-Part timers and full timers both share equal rights and benefits of employment - although some benefits are applied as a 'pro rata' principal and in proportion to the number of hours worked.
+As a rule, part timers and full timers all share equal rights and benefits of employment.
+Even so, some benefits will get applied as a 'pro rata' principal and in proportion to the number of hours worked.

 An Example: A full-time worker might get a £1,000 bonus at Christmas time.
 A part-time worker might work half the number of hours as their counterpart.